- Subfamily: Tortricinae, Cochylini

 - Flight period: Jun - Sep

 - Spread: Common

-The Longicornutia epilinana previously known as Cochylis epilinana *** is a moth of the Tortricidae family, subfamily Tortricinae,
+The Agapeta zoegana also known as Knapweed Conch is a moth of the Tortricidae family, subfamily Tortricinae,

-Distributed in most of Europe with the exclusion of the United Kingdom, the Ireland of the benelux and Norway. *
+Distributed in most of Europe with the exception of Portugal and Croatia. *

 * Lepidoptera mundi https://lepidoptera.eu/ - Fauna Europea https://fauna-eu.org/

 ** Bestimmungshilfe für die in Europa nachgewiesenen Schmetterlingsarten - http://lepiforum.de/

 *** Cornell University College of Agriculture and Life Sciences - https://biocontrol.entomology.cornell.edu/weedfeed/Agapeta.php